Neurology-AI-Program/svlite/README.md

 * Semantic dementia (sd)
 * Progressive supranuclear palsy (psp)

 Examples representing cases with no known neurodegeneration (cognitively unimpaired, cu) are also provided.
-All images have been registered to the MCALT template space [2].
+All images have been registered to the MCALT template space.

 We will start by installing a few dependencies, as well as the python library `svlite`, which provides the core data types and funtions used in the StateViewer analyses.